 - I. Call to Order - II.
 Proof of Notice of Meeting & Determination of Quorum - III.
-Amendment to the Articles of Incorporation: - Increase in the authorized capital stock by PhP2.5B, from PhP6B to PhP8.5B divided into 8.5B common shares with a par value of PhP1.00 per share of stock and the amendment of Article VII to reflect the capital increase. - IV.
-Approval /Authority: - Issuance of Shares out of the increase in the authorized capital stock. - Issuance of Warrants and the underlying common Shares as a result of the exercise of the Warrants. - Waiver of public or rights offering - V. Other Matters - VI.
+Amendment to the Articles of Incorporation: - Article VII, increase the authorized capital stock by PhP2.5B, from PhP6B to PhP8.5B divided into 8.5B common shares with a par value of PhP1.00 per share of stock. - IV.
+Approval /Authority - Issuance of Shares out of the increase in the authorized capital stock - Issuance of Warrants and the underlying common shares as a result of the exercise of the Warrants - Waiver of public or rights offering - V. Other Matters - VI.
 Adjournment

-Only Shareholders of record as of 27 December 2016 are entitled to receive notice of and to vote at, the Meeting.
+Only Shareholders of record as of 27 December 2016 are entitled to receive notice of, and to vote at, the Meeting.
 The Shareholders' list will be available for inspection thirty (30) calendar days prior to the date of the SSM at the principal office located at the 5th Floor, FiveE-Com Center, Palm Coast corner Pacific Drive, Mall of Asia Complex, Pasay City, Philippines 1300 ("Office").